 OUTLANDS Workshop #4 COPPER SOUNDS WAX RECORD MAKING WORKSHOP - February 2019

-Copper Sounds will offer an introduction into sound lathes, cutting frequencies into wax and creating your own dubplate.
+Copper Sounds offer an introduction into sound lathes, cutting frequencies into wax and creating your own dubplate.
 Using turntables and automatic drawing to awaken your inner surrealist.

 Participants will be given a demonstration of how to use a turntable as a drawing tool.
 Working collaboratively they will then create a personalised record sleeve of their own using various mediums.